Millburn, New Jersey: Local government

 Since its incorporation as a municipality in 1857, Millburn has been governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.
 A Business Administrator manages the day-to-day functions of the Township.

-As of 2025, members of the Township Committee are Mayor Annette Romano (D, term on committee and as mayor ends December 31, 2025), Deputy Mayor Michael H. Cohen (D, term on committee and as deputy mayor ends 2025), David R. Cosgrove (D, 2027), Frank Saccomandi IV (R, 2026) and Ben Stoller (R, 2026).
+As of 2026, members of the Township Committee are Mayor Frank Saccomandi IV (R, term on committee and as mayor ends December 31, 2026), Deputy Mayor David R. Cosgrove (D, term on committee ends December 31, 2027 and as deputy mayor ends 2026), Michael Cohen (D, 2028), Jamie Serruto (R, 2028) and Ben Stoller (R, 2026).

 Sandra Haimoff became Mayor in 2008 following the expiration of former mayor Daniel Baer's term on December 31, 2007.
 Daniel Baer's service had marked the first time in the history of the town that a Democrat held the title of Mayor.

+In January 2026, Jamie Serruto made history as the youngest member to be elected to the Township Committee.
+He was previously the youngest Board of Education member in the Millburn Township Public Schools.